ChrstphrHll/npc_gen/students/Delos Ehlark.md

 ---
 ### Description
 - 7th year Dragonborn Ranger in Fiesn
-- frills, Deep Blue eyes, and silver skin
+- long spines, Deep Blue eyes, and silver skin
 - Is Precise and Condemnatory, and has Family as their ideal

 ### Organizations